lucas-ault/lukespots-photos/content/featured-album/index.md

 ---
-date: 2023-01-12
-title: Featured Album
+title: Portfolio
 params:
   featured: true
   private: true # do not show in list, only as feature
-description: This is a featured album.
-It is private, so it is only shown on the homepage.
+description: Luke's photography portfolio for commission work
 resources:
-  - src: jeremy-bishop-pjszS6Q2g_Y-unsplash.jpg
+  - src: L1003259.jpg
     params:
       cover: true
 ---